This page can be downloaded as a PDF here.

 The discretionary trust fund requires a minimum of two trustees to run it and more than one beneficiary.
 You can name a charity as a second beneficiary if you have no one else to name in the trust.
 However, the more beneficiaries you have, the better.
 The trustees can be lay people, professionals -such as a solicitor or an accountant or a trust company.

-If you have no one to operate the trust and need a third party, it is best not to use a bank because they currently charge 4% of the total value of the estate.
+If you have no one to operate the trust and need a third party, banks can be expensive and currently charge 4% of the total value of the estate.
 There are other companies, for example charitable trusts, who charge less than half this amount and are also aware of the needs of people with learning difficulties.

 Duties of the trustees

-The duties of the trustee are serious and they are accountable for the running of the trust.
+The duties of the trustee are not to be taken lightly as they are accountable for the running of the trust.
 They have a duty to invest the money with a professional, independent financial adviser and should not invest the money themselves.
-If they chose to invest the money themselves and lost some they would be fully liable and the trust would pursue them for the monies lost.
+If they chose to invest the money themselves and lost a portion of it, they are liable for the loss and the trust would pursue them for the monies lost.
 If it was lost through an independent financial adviser, the trustees would not have to repay the money.

 The trustees exercise their discretion and decide how the money is spent.
 In the case of someone on means tested benefit, the trust pays for goods directly; this way it never passes to the beneficiary in a way that affects their benefit.